Fed policymakers confident of need for rate hikes on eve of Trump win

-BRUSSELS The European Commission on Wednesday said it has given its conditional approval to U.S. medical device maker Abbott Laboratories' bid for peer St Jude Medical Inc .

-WASHINGTON Nov 23 Federal Reserve policymakers appeared confident on the eve of the U.S. presidential election that the economy was strengthening enough to warrant interest rate increases soon, minutes from the Fed's Nov.
+WASHINGTON, Nov 23 (Reuters) - Federal Reserve policymakers appeared confident on the eve of the U.S. presidential election that the economy was strengthening enough to warrant interest rate increases soon, minutes from the Fed's Nov.
 1-2 meeting showed.

 The minutes released on Wednesday back the consensus view on Wall Street that the Fed is poised to raise rates in December.
 Policymakers left borrowing costs unchanged earlier this month, just days before Republican Donald Trump triumphed in the Nov.
 8 presidential contest.